Peter Burling (sailor): America's Cup

-Burling approached Americas Cup sailing by helming for Team Korea's White Tiger Challenge, in the 2011–13 America's Cup World Series in San Francisco in 2012.
+Burling approached America's Cup sailing by helming for Team Korea's White Tiger Challenge, in the 2011–13 America's Cup World Series in San Francisco in 2012.
 He then skippered the New Zealand Sailing Team entry to victory in the inaugural Red Bull Youth America's Cup in San Francisco in September 2013.

 For the 2017 America's Cup, he became the helmsman for Emirates Team New Zealand's campaign.
 The racing was held in Bermuda.
 Burling helmed the New Zealand boat to the America's Cup match by beating Artemis Racing in the 2017 Louis Vuitton Challenger's Trophy finals.
-On 27 June 2017, he became the youngest winning helmsman in the history of the Americas Cup, when at age 26 he and his team won the 35th competition for the cup.
+On 27 June 2017, he became the youngest winning helmsman in the history of the America's Cup, when at age 26 he and his team won the 35th competition for the cup.

 Burling was the winning skipper and helmsman for Emirates Team New Zealand's 2021 America's Cup campaign.
 Emirates Team New Zealand won the 2021 America's Cup event in Auckland on 17 March 2021.
 Burling at 30 years, 2 months became the youngest ever skipper to win the America's Cup.

 Emirates Team New Zealand won the 2024 America's Cup in Barcelona on 20 October 2024.
 Peter Burling was the skipper and joint helmsman with Nathan Outteridge.
 (The AC75 yachts have two helmsmen.)
 Peter Burling became only the second helmsman to win three America's Cups in consecutive contests after Harold Stirling Vanderbilt (1930, 1934 and, 1937).
 Burling has won 22 America's Cup races, beating the record of 17 previously held by Jimmy Spithill.

 Emirates Team New Zealand announced Burling’s departure from the team on 11 April 2025.

 On 20 June 2025, Luna Rossa Prada Pirelli announced the addition of Burling to their sailing team.
 They have yet to specify the nature of his role.